Chive and Egg Pockets

 • In the same pan, add 1 tablespoon oil then pour in the eggs while continuously stirring with a spatula or chopsticks in a circular motion.
 Cook until the eggs are no longer runny.
 Transfer to the bowl with chives.

-• In the bowl with chives with dried shrimp and eggs, add the cooked vermicelli noodles, sesame oil, oyster sauce, chicken bouillon powder, 1/4 teaspoon salt, and white pepper powder.
+• In the bowl with chives, dried shrimp, and eggs, add the cooked vermicelli noodles*, sesame oil, oyster sauce, chicken bouillon powder, 1/4 teaspoon salt, and white pepper powder.
 Mix together until well combined.
 At this point, taste for seasoning and adjust according to your preferences.
 Cover and set the filling aside.

 • Take the rested dough and cut it into 6 equal pieces of dough (about 60 grams each).
 I recommend using a scale to weigh them out so they are accurate in size.